Skip to navigation Skip to content Skip to subnav

 (5) As used in this subchapter:

 (A) “Medically necessary” describes health care services that are appropriate in terms of type, amount, frequency, level, setting, and duration to the individual’s diagnosis or condition, are informed by generally accepted medical or scientific evidence, and are consistent with generally accepted practice parameters.
-Such services shall be informed by the unique needs of each individual and each presenting situation, and shall include a determination that a service is needed to achieve proper growth and development or to prevent the onset or worsening of a health condition.
+Such services shall be informed by the unique needs of each individual and each presenting situation and shall include a determination that a service is needed to achieve proper growth and development or to prevent the onset or worsening of a health condition.

-(B) “Medication-assisted treatment” shall have the same meaning as in 18 V.S.A. § 4750.
+(B) “Medication for opioid use disorder” has the same meaning as in 18 V.S.A. § 4750.

-(f) Any contract between the Department and a provider of physical or mental health services shall establish policies and procedures for continuation and provision of medication at the time of admission and thereafter, as determined by an appropriate evaluation, which will protect the mental and physical health of inmates.
-(Added 1971, No. 199 (Adj.
-Sess.), § 20; amended 1985, No. 139 (Adj.
-Sess.); 1987, No. 199 (Adj.
-Sess.), § 1; 2009, No. 157 (Adj.
-Sess.), § 6; 2013, No. 34, § 30a; 2017, No. 153 (Adj.
-Sess.), § 1, eff.
-May 21, 2018; 2017, No. 176 (Adj.
-Sess.), § 3.)
+(f) Third-party medical provider contracts.
+Any contract between the Department and a provider of physical or mental health services shall establish policies and procedures for continuation and provision of medication at the time of admission and thereafter, as determined by an appropriate evaluation, which will protect the health of inmates.